SAP-archive/teched2021-INT160/exercises/exercise2/README.md

 ## Summary

 You've now completed the exercise 2 with a Project Pane and all the automations needed to run the RPA Challenge in different situations: with and without error.
+With the first case with error, in the next exercise, you will experience the power of the Cold debugging to understand the raised error.

 Continue to - [Exercise 3 - Deployment & Cold debugging](../exercise3/README.md)